janetjoywilson/janetjoywilson.github.io/_library/braiding-sweetgrass.md

 ## thrives along disturbed edges

 I started underlining and making notes in my books when I was in university and then stopped.
 I use a pencil now because I want to remember.
-I want to remember the umph I got in my heart from a phrase and find it within the pages of a book.
+I want to remember the umph I got in my heart from a phrase and find it again within the pages of a book.

 This one ...
 "A people's story moves along like a canoe caught in the current, being carried closer and closer to where we had begun."